Coffee Consulting | Opening a New Cafe in Calgary or Edmonton

 We are much more than just a coffee roaster.
-We are a trusted team of coffee professionals that are here to share our extensive experience with you.
+Come speak with a trusted team of coffee professionals that are here to share our extensive experience with you.

 It is very easy to use, so we put together this brewing guide to show you how you can use this in your cafe, home or work place.
 They are also VERY affordable.
 You can find them on our store HERE.

 Watch this short video that takes you through the steps to do this yourself.